-The basics of the SSH protocol are laid out in RTF 4253.
-The document describes SSH as a secure transport protocol that provides strong encryption, cryptographic host authentication, and integrity protection.
+The SSH protocol is described in RFC 4253.
+The document defines a protocol that provides encryption, cryptographic host authentication, and data integrity.

 SSH Client Features and Requirements

 In other words, there are many benefits to using a SSH client.
-On top of the encryption of the data transfer and secure key exchange, the SSH protocol also offers verification that you are connected to the correct computer.
+The SSH protocol offers safe authtication, encryption and verification that you are connected to the correct computer.

-This may seem surprising, but it makes perfect sense.
-Keep in mind that if somebody were able to control any part of the communication path, they could actually reroute the traffic to another computer.
-This could then play the role of the computer which you actually wanted to connect to (this is called a man-in-the-middle attack), and could either display fake data or obtain information from the client computer.
-A feature called known_hosts can prevent this.
+Since most part of the communication path runs over networks that are in control of somebody else (the internet providers, etc.), they could potentially reroute the traffic to another computer.
+This computer could then play the role of the server which you actually wanted to connect to (man-in-the-middle attack).
+A SSH feature called known_hosts can prevent this.

-A SSH client should also support a variety authentication methods.
-These include username/password, public/private key, and various custom formats.
-The latter might include a system where the server could obtain information that only the authorized users know, e.g. by using a SecurID card or by sending an access code to the user's mobile phone.
+SSH-clients should also provide a variety of authentication methods.
+These include public/private key, username/password and custom formats.
+The latter can include a systems where the user provides information that only the authorized users know, e.g. by using a SecurID card or by entering an access code from his mobile phone.

 Other typical must have features for a ssh client would be:

-However, SSH only covers the actual transmission of data between the client and server.
-But the secure shell client is usually a terminal emulator, i.e. a software that allows a remote computer to receive keyboard input from, and send formatted text (color, cursor placement, etc.) to the user's computer.
+However, the SSH protocol only defines the connection and transmission of data between the client and server.
+But the purpose of the client side software usually is terminal emulation, a software is required that lets the user control a remote computer by sending keyboard input to, and receive formatted text (color, cursor placement, etc.) from the server (displaying it on the user's computer).

-Obviously, the client still needs to be able to perform the functions of a terminal emulator (supporting various terminal emulations, file transfer, printing), but also extra functions like , logging, script-automation, host directory and so on.
+Therefore the user's software at least needs to be able to perform these functions (i.e. those of a terminal emulator: supporting various terminal emulations, file transfer, printing), but it should also offer convenience functions like host directory, script-automation, logging and so on.

-The ZOC Terminal does all that and more.
-Together with ssh features like latest encryption and public key authentication, port forwarding, tunneling, smart card authentication, etc. this makes ZOC an SSH client that you should try.
+ZOC Terminal offers all those features and a lot more.
+With secure-shell features like latest encryption and public key authentication, tunneling, port forwarding, smart card auth, etc. this makes ZOC an SSH client that you should try.